 What information will my lender ask for?

-Eligibility criteria varies between lenders, but in general, you will need to provide the following information:
+In general, you will need to provide the following information:

 - Proof of income.
 You’ll have to show proof of an ongoing steady income.
 Your pay stubs are usually acceptable or a bank statement which shows consistent deposits from an employer.